 - A member of the faculty of a veterinary school from performing his or her regular functions or a person from lecturing or giving instruction or demonstration at a veterinary school or in connection with a continuing education course or seminar for licensed veterinarians or registered technicians;

-- A person from engaging in bona fide scientific research which reasonably requires experimentation involving animals;
+- A person from engaging in bona fide scientific research that reasonably requires experimentation involving animals;

 - (A) Any act, task, or function performed by a veterinary technician at the direction of and under the supervision of a licensed veterinarian, when:(i) The technician is certified by and annually registered with the board as one qualified by training or experience to function as an assistant to a veterinarian;

-(ii) The act, task, or function is performed at the direction of, and under the supervision of, a licensed veterinarian in accordance with rules and regulations promulgated by the board; and
+(ii) The act, task, or function is performed at the direction of and under the supervision of a licensed veterinarian in accordance with rules promulgated by the board; and

 - Any chiropractor licensed in this state and certified by the American Veterinary Chiropractic Association from performing chiropractic upon animals so long as the chiropractic is performed under the immediate supervision of an Arkansas-licensed veterinarian.